NegaDennis/Bank-transaction-and-anomalies-detection/README.md

 # Bank-transaction-and-anomalies-detection

 It's a work in progress!!!
+The codes and analysis file are done.
+Can be accessed directly from 'codes' folder in this repo.
+Will continue to populate the missing parts of this README next.

 ## Data understanding